permanent

 This statement has one parameter:

 variables – is a list of variables to be created.
 Each variable should be separated from the next by a comma.
-If a variable name contains spaces or punctuation it should be surrounded by chevron (« ») characters.
+If a variable name contains spaces or punctuation, or begins with any character except a letter or underscore, it should be surrounded by chevron (« ») characters.

 Description